gordonmurray/terraform_ec2_ansible_provider/README.md

 A small example of using the [Ansible Provider for Terraform](https://registry.terraform.io/providers/ansible/ansible/latest/docs)

+This isn't intended for production use, just to show how the Ansible provider works.

 ### How to use this project

 Tested using Terraform v1.5.6 and Ansible v2.14.2.